Mediaeval Swords in Museums

 The Frazier International History Museum in Louisville, KY opened in 2004 and incorporates the Royal Armouries USA upon its third floor.
 The Royal Armouries component of this museum covers European, principally British, arms and armour from the time of the Norman conquest through to the close of the 19th century.
 This exhibit remains well focused on its topic and is presented in very much the same style as is seen at Leeds (but without the politically correct distractions that mar Leeds for some visitors) and incorporate extensive text, numerous short video films, several life-sized tableau and an adequate number of representative examples of arms and armour along the way.
 The few hundred antique items on display include some of the Armoury's better items; for example, the Alexandria arsenal marked medieval sword with the early finger guard, noted as absent from Leeds above, was on display along with a few additional medieval swords.
 The second floor is built around Owsley Brown Frazier's collection and spans early colonial Americal well into the 20th century.
 Here the focus is very much on firearms and their development, but swords and other ancillary materials are included and the collection's holdings also include a bow attributed to Geronimo and Teddy Roosevelt's "big stick."
 The main floor includes a large "Arms of Distinction Gallery" which includes numerous outstanding examples of the gunmaker's craft, with particular emphasis on applied art and presentation grade examples.
 A rotating schedule of live historic interpretations is presented each day on both American and European-themed topics; I had seen one of the swordplay demonstrations previously at Leeds; but the Frazier team's interpretation was of equally high quality, as were the interpretations original to the Frazier.
 Having arrived close to opening, I expected to be done by lunchtime, but I ended up staying until closing and look forward to visiting again (2009).

-The Metropolitan Museum of Art in New York City possesses a very nice Viking sword (pictured in the mostly color guide to the permanent collection; the medieval swords are not in color) and several exceptional medieval swords within an extensive collection of international scope.
+The Metropolitan Museum of Art in New York City possesses a very nice Viking sword (pictured in the mostly color guide to the permanent collection; the medieval swords are not in color) and another on loan and several exceptional medieval swords within an extensive collection of international scope (including Islamic and Japanese).
 There are three Alexandria arsenal swords on display (two on loan from Ron Lauder) and the exceptional wide bladed sword with an inscription inlaid in silver on the rim of the pommel (which is also illustrated in the guide).

 The Philadelphia Museum of Art in Philadelphia, Pennsylvania incorporates the Kretzschmar von Kienbusch Collection of Armor and Arms which includes several medieval swords including four from the Alexandria arsenal inscribed group.
 Much of this collection is illustrated in Mr. Kienbusch's 1963 catalog of his collection.